 7. Ineffective use of channels

-One seemingly obvious threat to digital marketing is the ineffective use of channels.
+The one seemingly obvious threat to digital marketing is the ineffective use of channels.
 Most marketers focus on putting their product in front of potential consumers instead of creating a memorable experience for the consumer that will create a lasting impression for the consumer.
 A great way to do this is the omnichannel marketing approach.
 Although omnichannel marketing is often mistakenly used synonymously with multichannel marketing, they are not the same.
 Omnichannel marketing simply means providing customers with an integrated shopping experience.
 A good example would be to show a consumer, shopping online on their phone and having a seamless experience.

 However, marketers seem to go for multichannel marketing, which focuses on using as many channels as possible to put the product in front of consumers.
-This This does not always convert into actual product consumption and counts as yet another failure of digital marketing.
+This does not always convert into actual product consumption and counts as yet another failure of digital marketing.

 8. Rapidly changing interests

 Have you heard of the saying, “the more options you have, the less satisfaction you get from each of them”?

 Back when there weren’t as many products on the market, not as many brands of the same product, not as many forms of advertising, it was easy to determine the consumers’ interests because they were usually generic, uniform, and consistent.

 With the ever-changing tech and constant upgrades, it is difficult to determine what the consumers are really interested in.
 Marketers have to reinvent their products to keep their audience’s attention constantly.

 Consumers’ interests are always changing because there is so much information on products and so many products.
 Many companies are fighting for the attention of consumers with numerous products, offering many choices.